-Although we won’t attempt to define the distinction between a pond and wetland here (it is an even less precise distinction), a pond with emergent plants throughout would frequently be considered a wetland or marsh by many observers.
+Although we won’t attempt to define the distinction between a pond and wetland here (it is an even less precise distinction), ponds with emergent plants throughout would frequently be considered a wetland or marsh by many observers.

 Limnologists today recognize that nature can’t be divided into precise, neat categories and accept the fact that there will never be a precise definition.

 However, they also recognize that “deep” lakes and ponds function differently than “shallow” lakes and ponds, and modern limnology texts often discuss the two separately.

-The generally accepted definition of a “shallow lake or pond” is that class of shallow standing water in which light penetrates to the bottom sediments to potentially support rooted plant growth throughout the waterbody.
+The generally accepted definition of a “shallow lake or pond body” is that class of shallow standing water in which light penetrates to the bottom sediments to potentially support rooted plant growth throughout the waterbody.